walshbr/walshbr.github.io/pages/cv.md

 Invited Presentations and Workshops

+* Invited participant, panel on "Digital Humanities Laboratories: Communities of/in Practice", 2021 meeting of the Australasian Association for Digital Humanities
 * Invited talk with Bucknell DH students, Bucknell University, July 2020.
 * Invited talk at Emory Center for Digital Scholarship on "[Digital Pedagogy and Opportunities for Hope](http://walshbr.com/blog/digital-humanities-pedagogy-and-opportunities-for-hope/)", September 2019
 * Invited workshop for students at Emory Center for Digital Scholarship on "[Getting from Here to There](http://walshbr.com/blog/getting-from-here-to-there/)" in DH project development, September 2019